 Medicines made from snake venom

 Currently, there are six drugs made from the venom of snakes and other poisonous species that have approval from the U.S. Food and Drug Administration (FDA).
 Captopril, an angiotensin-converting enzyme (ACE) inhibitor, is FDA-approved for use in treating high blood pressure, as well as to reduce the risk of heart failure following a heart attack.
 A therapy or medical treatment (often abbreviated tx, Tx, or Tx) is the attempted remediation of a health problem, usually following a medical diagnosis.
 As a rule, each therapy has indications and contraindications.
 There are many different types of therapy.
 Not all therapies are effective.
 Many therapies can produce unwanted adverse effects.
-Contact us to order pure bee venom for sale.
+Order pure bee venom for sale, Where can i buy bee venom online.

 Venoms are naturally occurring substances that organisms evolved to deploy against other organisms, in defense or attack.
 They are often mixtures of proteins that act together or singly to attack their specific targets within the organism against which they are used, generally with high specificity and generally easily accessible through the vascular system.
 This has made venoms a subject of study for people who work in drug discovery.
 With developments in omic technologies (proteomics, genomics, etc.), researchers in this field became able to identify genes that produce certain elements in an animal's venom, as well as protein domains that have been used as building blocks across many species.
 What are medical uses of venom you did not know of.